 - The device to be accessed via the forwarded ports.
-The RSW3 is listed in the router either under its designation "RSW3" (possibly with attached additions such as version and serial number), or under the designation "espressif" (the name of the RSW3 network processor).
+The RSW3 is listed in the router either under its designation "RSW3" (possibly with appended additions such as version and serial number), or under the designation "espressif" (the name of the network processor in the RSW3).